 About the Doctor of Nursing Practice (DNP)

 Apply now for exciting opportunities to broaden your career by becoming a doctorally prepared, advanced practice specialty nurse.
-The Troy University Doctor of Nursing Practice program will allow you to qualify for leadership, clinical and educator roles.
+The Troy University Doctor of Nursing Practice program will qualify you for leadership, clinical and educator roles.

 Troy University understands this nation’s complex healthcare environment requires you to have the highest level of scientific knowledge and nursing expertise to assure high-quality patient care and meet expectations for certification.
 That’s why TROY’s DNP program enables nurses like you to become expert leaders and collaborators in solving health problems.
 This program also infuses the nursing community with qualified educators.